lwjglgamedev/lwjglbook-bookcontents-leg/chapter16/chapter16.md

 sceneShaderProgram.setUniform("fog", scene.getFog());
 ```

 We are now able to define fog characteristics in our game, but we need to get back to the fragment shader in order to apply the fog effect.
-We will create a function named calFog which is defined like this.
+We will create a function named ```calcFog``` which is defined like this.

 ```glsl
 vec4 calcFog(vec3 pos, vec4 colour, Fog fog)